 Stefan Al is committed to teach the next generation of architects, urban designers, and urban planners.

-Over the years, he served on the faculty of Virginia Tech, Hunter College of the City of New York (CUNY), Columbia University, Pratt Institute, Tongji University, the University of Pennsylvania, and the University of Hong Kong.
-Besides teaching students, he trains professionals to design for environmental sustainability as a consultant for Urban Green, a non-profit dedicated to transform New York City buildings for a sustainable future in response to climate change.
+Besides teaching students, he has trained professionals to design for environmental sustainability as a consultant for Urban Green, a non-profit dedicated to transform New York City buildings for a sustainable future in response to climate change.
 At Coursera, he co-taught an online course, Designing Cities, with more than 70,000 students.
-In addition, he has contributed several educational videos to TED ED, the education branch of TED, some of which have received more than 2 million views.
+In addition, he has contributed several educational videos to TED ED, the education branch of TED, some of which have received more than 3 million views.

 Stefan-Al.jpg

 Stefan also serves as an educator at TED ED, the education branch of TED.
 His latest video, How can trees keep our cities alive?, promotes green infrastructure.
-Another video, Why isn’t the Netherlands underwater? explains flood management principles.
-His most popular video, Will there ever be a mile-high skyscraper?, explains engineering concepts to the general public, and has been viewed more than one million times.
+Another video, Will there ever be a mile-high skyscraper?, explains engineering concepts to the general public.
+His most popular video, Why isn’t the Netherlands underwater?, about flood management strategies, has been viewed more than three million times.

 Could We Build a Wooden Skyscraper?